 Though exact designs vary, most Haussmann buildings follow a standard layout:

-- The ground floor has high ceilings and thick walls to accommodate shops, offices, and other businesses.
+- The ground floor has the highest ceilings as well as thick walls to accommodate shops, offices, and other businesses.

-- The second floor, or “noble floor,” is traditionally a building’s most desirable flat, as it requires the shortest climb.
+- The second floor, or “noble floor,” is traditionally a building's most desirable flat, as it requires the shortest climb on the stairs.
 The second floor has a long, running balcony and beautifully crafted window frames.

 - The third (and sometimes fourth and fifth floors) have smaller balconies and less elaborate windows.